CrowdStrike/crimson-falcon/docs/AlertsApi.md

 > <DetectsapiAggregatesResponse> post_aggregates_alerts_v1(body)

-retrieves aggregate values for Alerts across all CIDs
+Deprecated: Please use version v2 of this endpoint.
+Retrieves aggregate values for Alerts across all CIDs.

 ### Examples